 This fabric was based on Montessori Visual Sense; Brown Stairs, where ten wooden blocks, graded in width, are used as building blocks (with or without other building blocks such as the pink tower = that's when it starts to gets really exciting!).

-The key aims of this knitted translation of the activity were to calculate the triangles visible, join up the little hatches for the practice of button fastenings and feel the varied and contrasting knitted textures with finger tips.
+The key aims of this knitted translation of the activity was to calculate the triangles visible, join up the little hatches for the practice of button fastenings and feel the varied and contrasting knitted textures with finger tips.